-The Commission will take disciplinary action for certain behavior whether or not the licensee is in current compliance with a WPHP contract.
+The Commission may take disciplinary action for certain behavior whether or not the licensee is in current compliance with a WPHP contract.
 The rationale for taking action against licensees who fall into these categories is not only to protect the public, but to hold licensees accountable for their conduct.
 The Commission believes that a licensee enrolled in the WPHP should be accountable for his or her conduct to the same extent that a non-impaired licensee is accountable for his or her conduct.

-The Commission will take action in the following circumstances:
+The Commission may take action in the following circumstances:

-- 1. A licensee harmed a patient and the harm is due in part or in whole to impairment.
+- 1. A licensee harmed a patient, regardless of whether the harm is due to impairment.
 This may include negligent care such as a missed diagnosis, poor judgment or improper technique.
 It will also include reckless or intentional behavior such as abuse, sexual contact, or assault. - 2.
-A licensee's behavior presented a risk of harm to a patient or to the public due to impairment.
+A licensee's behavior presented a risk of harm to a patient or to the public, regardless of whether it is due to impairment.
 This may include treating a patient or being on call while under the influence of drugs or alcohol, or engaging in behavior unrelated to patient care such as driving erratically, leaving the scene of an accident, or exhibiting threatening behavior. - 3.
 A licensee engaged in acts of moral turpitude or dishonesty.
-This may include any type of dishonest behavior, sexually inappropriate behavior with patients or non-patients, and behavior that lowers the standing of the profession in the eyes of the public. - 4.
-A licensee engaged in criminal activity regardless of the existence of a conviction.
+This may include any type of dishonest behavior, sexually inappropriate behavior with patients or non-patients, and behavior that lowers the standing of the profession in the eyes of the public.

+4. A licensee engaged in criminal activity regardless of the existence of a conviction.
 This may include diversion of a controlled substance or legend drug, forging a prescription, or any other criminal activity.
 This would also include behavior that resulted in a conviction of a gross misdemeanor or a felony.

-If a case does not involve any of the circumstances listed above, the Commission may, under RCW 18.130.175, choose not to discipline a licensee if all of the following conditions exist:
+In all other circumstances, the Commission may, under RCW 18.130.175, choose not to discipline a licensee if all of the following conditions exist: